KaiBueK/everyday-mixed-reality-manifest/README.md

    - Suggestions are optional, dismissible and understandable.
    - As much processing as possible happens locally – to strengthen privacy and trust.

+3. **Perception over pixels**

+   MX Everyday MR does not chase a “perfect display” – it aims for a *perfectly perceived* image.

+   - Human vision is focal, selective and context‑driven: only a tiny part of our field of view is truly sharp, the rest is interpreted.
+   - An everyday mixed reality glasses system does not need to render everything at maximum resolution all the time; it needs to create a subjectively coherent, comfortable picture.
+   - Progress is not defined by raw pixel counts, but by how intelligently the system works with human perception, energy and attention.

 ## 7. Open invitation